All Episodes

 I think it's good.

-I think it ends later this week in the quittle for the president, which everyone knows is the right move.
+I think it ends later this week and the acquittal for the president, which everyone knows is the right move.

-You really what do you what would you give the odds at?
+You really, what would you give the odds at?

 So then our site puts on the case and they come up with this crazy Bolton thing, this manuscript, and it's still not moving.

-So I think I think senators understand that this is this whole thing has been ridiculous.
+So I think senators understand that this whole thing has been ridiculous.

-Let's get it over with, and let's get about doing the people's business.
+Let's get it over with and let's get about doing the people's goods.

 Coming up next, our final news roundup and information overload hour.